mjaquiery/CRAP/what-we-do.md

 Experimental design starts with the key manipulation, and ends with a set of materials and protocols which allow the study to be replicated exactly by different researchers.
 Experiment materials include things like lists of apparatus required, scripts for researchers to follow when talking to participants, questionnaires and forms for participants to complete, and lists of words for participants to say.
+Part of the _Consortium's_ role is to gather together translations of experiment materials so the same experiment can be performed in different countries.
 Experiment protocols are detailed instructions on how to conduct the experiment, and will explain how to set the experiment up, how to direct a participant through the experiment, which things to measure and when, how to store the data, and how to upload the data when finished.
 Another important part of our work is making it as simple as possible for Research Ethics Committees to understand and approve the methods used in the experiments.